 - Don’t get into a row with the interviewer or fellow interviewee.
 History is littered with these car crash interviews.

 - If you are asked to wear a mic assume that it is permanently on until you are back in the car park and it’s been long removed.
-History is again littered with people who has forgotten they are miked up – Gordon Brown, John Major, Will Carling…
+History is again littered with people who have forgotten they are miked up.

 - Remember the word ‘But’ to bring an interview back around to what you want to talk about… “Some people may say that, but….”